 Citizens National Bank of Netcong, New Jersey, National Currency & Scandal

-district.
+business district of Netcong NJ.
 Out of the ashes of that event a new Netcong emerged.
 The

 water supply was installed along with electricity.
 In 1905 a new wood-frame